Remitting a HELP debt

 - were such that they made it impracticable for you to complete the requirements for the unit(s).

-Your provider will assess your application in accordance with the requirements of the Higher Education Support Act 2003 and its associated guidelines.
-You will need to provide independent supporting documentation to support your claim that special circumstances occurred.
+Your provider will assess your application in accordance with the requirements of HESA and its associated guidelines.
+You will need to provide independent supporting documentation to support your claim that special circumstances applied.
 Note: You cannot apply to have your debt remitted under special circumstances if you have successfully completed the unit.Return to top

 Is there a time limit to apply under special circumstances?